 Veil Falls achieves a unity of color through a common association to an absolute “no color” gray.
 The color map for the painting shows 25 representative colors from the painting.
 There are subtle cool and warm shifts, and hue shifts toward blue or green, yet all are unified by a common association to the neutral gray.

 Muccillo is one of many painters working in the contemporary tonalist tradition, a style that emerged with the painters of the Hudson River School, who used a blanket of tone to suggest colored atmosphere or mist.
-Tonalist painters rarely dip into highly saturated colours; instead, their palettes are laden with earth tones and subdued mixtures that help establish a harmony of neutrals.
+Tonalist painters rarely dip into highly saturated colors; instead, their palettes are laden with earth tones and subdued mixtures that help establish a harmony of neutrals.
 This neutral tonality, in combination with strong value contrasts, helps convey the deep sense of mood these paintings are known for.
-Remarkably, in The Upward Push, Muccillo uses just five colours — titanium white, ivory black, transparent earth yellow, viridian green, and dioxazine purple.
-Such a restricted set of pigments — a limited palette — helps ensure that colour mixtures remain simple and more closely related.
+Remarkably, in The Upward Push, Muccillo uses just five colors on his palette — titanium white, ivory black, transparent earth yellow, viridian green, and dioxazine purple.
+Such a restricted set of pigments — a limited palette — helps ensure that color mixtures remain simple and more closely related.
 As Solmssen does in Snow on 7th Street, Muccillo pays close attention to temperature differences — a largely cool sky poised over a largely warm ground.

 Painter T. Allen Lawson builds harmony in many of his paintings with a delicate orchestration of neutral hues.
 In South Thomaston Church, we observe a very unified color-light and a very obvious atmosphere.
 There are subtle temperature shifts everywhere, such as between the light warm blue of the foreground snow and the pale light yellow of the church.
 That these colors are fairly neutral help them relate in a way that suggests a uniform light.
 The sense of atmosphere is also heightened by a limited range of values.